+Searching for Green

 Name

-e's website, and identify products in each category the products in the spaces below, and bring this sheet
+Visit a "big box" chain retail store, or utilize the store's website, and identify products in each category listed that you feel are environmentally-friendly, or "green."
+List the products in the spaces below and then answer the following questions.

-Cleaning products:
+Produce: Cleaning products:

-Health and beauty products:
+Meat and Dairy: Health and beauty products:

-Clothing and shoes:

-Other packaged grocery items:
+Other packaged grocery items: Clothing/shoes:

+Appliances and electronics:

+Paper products:

+Other:

+Lesson 1 Principles of Sustainability Student Activity Sheet #1B

+The Greenest Mile

+Names:

-The Greenest Mile Name without compromising the ability of future generations to different groups have their own slightly different definition is generally a common thread.
-These resources can be c t, (Social) Equity and Economics.
-These three strands are You will be responsible for gathering research for one typ iteria for making sustainable choices about automobiles. e of automobile, which you will then share with the other shared, you will answer some post-activity discussion ques- Pre-Activity Discussion Questions: onsidered when choosing a new automobile for purchase? sidered when choosing a new automobile for purchase?
-3. What are three economic criteria that could be consid ered when choosing a new automobile for purchase?
+Background Information: Sustainability is a concept that has been defined as "meeting the needs of the present without compromising the ability of future generations to meet their own needs" (Bruntland Report, 1987.)
+While different groups have their own slightly different definitions, the overall concept of protecting resources for the future is generally a common thread.
+These resources can be divided into three basic categories, which are sometimes referred to as the "3 E's" of sustainability-Environment, social Equity and Economics.
+These three strands are also sometimes referred to as the "triple bottom line" of sustainability.

+In this activity you will be working in groups to identify criteria for making sustainable choices about automobiles.
+You will be responsible for gathering research for one type of automobile, which you will then share with the other groups in class.
+Once all vehicle data is collected and shared, you will answer some post-activity discussion questions with your small group.

+Pre-Activity Discussion Questions:

+- 1. What are three environmental criteria that could be considered when choosing a new automobile for purchase?

+- •

+- •

+- 2. What are three social equity criteria that could be considered when choosing a new automobile for purchase?

+- •

+-

+- •

+- 3. What are three economic criteria that could be considered when choosing a new automobile for purchase?

+-

+- •

 Activity: Your group will be assigned one category of automobile from the choices in the data table below.
 Within that category, you may pick the vehicle of your choice.
-Use the manufacturer's website, along with the EPA Green Vehicle Guide (www.epa.gov/greenvehicles/Index.do), to obtain the information required for your group's chosen vehicle.
+Use the manufacturer's website, along with the EPA Green Vehicle Guide (www.epa.gov/greenvehicles/Index.do) to obtain the information required for your group's chosen vehicle.
 You will be sharing this information with the rest of your class to complete the table.
 Please put a star/asterisk above the vehicle column that your group researched.